plamarque/sphinx-poc/docs/GettingStarted/Activity/Liking_comments.rst

 Liking comments
 ===============

-With PRODUCT 5, it is possible to express emotion on a user's comment to a status or any other activity by liking the comment.
+With eXo Platform 5, it is possible to express emotion on a user's comment to a status or any other activity by liking the comment.

 Under the comment text, a like icon is displayed |image0| which has 2